JurisProtocol/documents/JURIS_TESTNET.md

 ### Testnet Vesting

-250B testnet Juris have been deployed into the testnet vesting contract.
-These tokens are being released into the DMZ (see below) with a linear vesting schedule over the next 2 years.
+10B testnet Juris have been deployed into the testnet vesting contract.
+These tokens are being released into the DMZ (see below) with a linear vesting schedule over the next 1 year (13th Dec 2024 ~ 13th Dec 2025).

-- **Address**:
+- **Address**: `terra1wawdp202n3mrm2dwk09d4q4saa9mym8fvf58w4gaqtph4mkrfezsvqxvcu`
 - **Code ID**: `1110`

 ### Testnet DMZ